-The RadGridView provides two selection units, which allow you to manipulate what units are selected when you interact with the grid.
+The RadGridView provides three selection units, which allow you to manipulate what units are selected when you interact with the grid.
 This is controlled by the SelectionUnit enumeration property which have the following entries:

 - FullRow - this is the default value.
 Clicking within the cells will select the row

 - Cell - the clicked cell is selected only.
 Depending on the value of the SelectionModes property you can have more than one selected cell.

 - Mixed - you can select any cell and you can as well select a full row if you click on a row, but not on a cell from it.

 |The Mixed state is added with Q3 SP 2012 release|

 The SelectionUnit property is added in Q2 2010 release.

 RadGridView provides several properties to get the data behind the selected items - SelectedItem, SelectedItems and SelectedCells.